joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/27/world/europe/pyrocumulonimbus-fire-cloud-france-wildfires.html

 **Seattle Food Festival Shooting: What to Know**\
-`Three people were killed during the incident near the city’s Space Needle on Sunday, the police said.
+`Three people were killed during the incident near the Space Needle on Sunday, the police said.
 One suspect was in custody and the police were searching for another.`\
 https://www.nytimes.com/2026/07/27/us/seattle-shooting-suspect-victims-what-happened.html

 **15 Sailors Still Missing After Vietnamese Cargo Ship Sank in South China Sea**\